-According to our protocol, the system evolves under the action of the aforementioned unitary, $U_H(t)$ [see Eq. \eqref{4eq3}], after which we perform the measurement on the auxiliary, in the basis, $\{\kett{\psi},\kett{\psi_\perp}\}$.
-The parameters defining the initial auxiliary state, $(r,\theta_1,\phi_1)$, the total time of unitary evolution, $t$, as well as the parameters of the measurement-operators, $(\theta,\phi)$, are varied to obtain the maximum extractable energy in this process, $W_{\max}^M(\rho_B,H_B)$.
-Emphasizing the fact that, in this case, the initial battery-auxiliary state is considered to be separable, we denote this maximum stochastically extractable energy, $W_{\max}^M(\rho_B,H_B)$, by $W^M_{S}(\rho_B,H_B)$.
-The optimization is carried out Haar uniformly maintaining convergence up to second decimal point.
-Thus the stochastically extractable energy, $W_S^M(\rho_B,H_B)$, is calculated with a precision up to $10^{-2}$.
-In Fig. \ref{fig:first}, we plot the extractable energies, $W^U(\rho_B,H_B)$ and $W^M_S(\rho_B,H_B)$, along the vertical axis and $k$, the parameter defining the initial state of $B$, along the horizontal axis.
-The maximum energy obtained through unitary operation ($W^U$) and via the stochastic process ($W^M_S$) are represented by blue and green lines, respectively.
-It can be seen from Fig. \ref{fig:first} that both the extractable energies, $W^U$ and $W_S^M$, are non-decreasing with $k$ though the behaviors of the functions are noticeably different for $k<0$ and $k>0$.
-Precisely $W^U=0$ for all $k<0$ whereas it is a linearly increasing function of $k$ for $k>0$.
-At comparatively smaller values of $k$ where $W^U$ is zero, $W_S^M$ increases slowly with $k$.
+According to our protocol, the system evolves under the action of the unitary, $U_H(t)$ [see Eq. \eqref{4eq3}], after which we perform the measurement on the auxiliary in a basis, $\{\kett{\psi},\kett{\psi_\perp}\}$.
+We obtain the distillable energy by maximizing over the parameters defining the initial auxiliary state, $(r,\theta_1,\phi_1)$, the total time of unitary evolution, $t$, as well as the parameters of the measurement basis, $(\theta,\phi)$.
+The optimization is carried out via Haar uniform generation of the relevant parameters, maintaining convergence up to the second decimal point.
+To emphasize the fact that, in this case, the initial battery-auxiliary state is considered to be separable, we denote the {distillable} energy, $W^D(\rho_B,H_B)$, by $W^D_{S}(\rho_B,H_B)$.
+In Fig.~\ref{non-linearity-graphx} (a), we plot the ergotropy, $W^U(\rho_B,H_B)$, and distillable energy, $W^{D}_S(\rho_B,H_B)$, along the vertical axis and $k$, whereas the parameter defining the initial state of $B$, is provided along the horizontal axis.
+The maximum energy obtained through unitary operation ($W^U$) and via the {measurement-based} process ($W^{D}_S$) are represented by blue and pink dots, respectively.
+It can be seen from Fig.~\ref{non-linearity-graphx} (a) that both the extractable energies, $W^U$ and $W_S^{D}$, are non-decreasing with $k$ though the behaviors of the functions are noticeably different for $k<0$ and $k>0$.
+Precisely $W^U=0$ for all $k<0$, whereas it is a linearly increasing function of $k$ for $k>0$. {The quantity $W_S^{D}$ increases linearly as $k$ varies from $-1$ to $1$, and remains greater than $W^U$ for all $k \neq -1, 1$.
+Moreover, the growth rate of maximum probabilistically extractable energy for initially product states ($W_S^{D}$) exceeds that of $W^U$ for every value of $k$, indicating that the distillable energy surpasses the ergotropy, except in the two limiting cases where the battery is initially prepared in $\kett{0}$ or $\kett{1}$.} {We also present the behavior of $W_S^{M}$ as a function of $k$, and compare it with $W^U$ in Fig.~\ref{non-linearity-graphx} (b).
+From the figure, it is visible that at comparatively smaller values of $k$ where $W^U$ is zero, $W_S^M$ increases slowly with $k$.